imperialwool/telelibonphp/README.md

-# Telegram Bot On PHP
+# Telegram Lib On PHP
 Simple lib for simple (or not) Telegram bots.

 ### How to connect that lib to document?